microsoftgraph/microsoft-graph-docs/concepts/onedrive-concept-overview.md

 # OneDrive file storage API overview

 OneDrive is the files hub in Office 365.

-People work with files across a variety of apps -- Microsoft Teams, SharePoint Team Sites, Groups, and more.
+People work with files in a variety of apps, like Microsoft Teams, Groups, SharePoint, and more.
-OneDrive lets users access their files no matter where they are stored, and the OneDrive API in Microsoft Graph lets you use a single API to do it.
+OneDrive lets users access these files no matter where they are stored, and Microsoft Graph lets you use a single API to do it.

+Files in Office 365 are stored in [drives][Drive API].
-Files that belong to a team are typically stored in a [SharePoint][] document library.
+Users can store files in a personal drive--their OneDrive--or in a shared drive powered by a [SharePoint][] document library.
-Office 365 groups, Microsoft Teams, and SharePoint team sites all use document libraries for their file storage.
-Files and folders in a library can be accessed by anyone in the team as well as shared with other people and groups.

-Files that belong to a user are typically in their personal drive.
-Personal files start out private to the owner, but can also be shared with others.
+OneDrive's flexibility lets users collaborate however it works best for them.
+Users can share links to files, copy or move files to team drives, or even attach OneDrive files to mail messages in Outlook.

 ## Why integrate with OneDrive file storage in the cloud?

-### Tap into an ecosystem with billions of files
+### Tap into a ecosystem with billions of files

 OneDrive users can access their files from any device, online or offline, and share files with people inside or outside their organization.
 OneDrive enables real-time co-authoring in familiar apps like Word, Excel, and PowerPoint.
-Files light up with rich thumbnails for hundreds formats, video streaming, search, analytics, and more, powered by the Microsoft Graph.
+Files light up with rich thumbnails for hundreds of formats, video streaming, analytics, and more, powered by the Microsoft Graph.
 Data in OneDrive is protected with advanced encryption, compliance, and security features that customers trust.

-OneDrive's flexibility lets users collaborate on files however it works best for them.
-Users can share links to files in their personal drives, copy or move files to team drives, or even attach OneDrive files to mail messages in Outlook.

 With over 500 million devices running the OneDrive app and over 85% of the Fortune 500 having OneDrive for Business, integrating your app with OneDrive lets you connect with millions of consumers, students, and business users and engage with customers where they already do their work everyday.